Nuclear Power 2010 Program: Energy Policy Act of 2005

 The Energy Policy Act of 2005, signed by President George W. Bush on August 8, 2005, has a number of articles related to nuclear power, and three specifically to the 2010 Program.

 First, the Price-Anderson Nuclear Industries Indemnity Act was extended to cover private and Department of Energy plants and activities licensed through 2025.

 Also, the government would cover cost overruns due to regulatory delays, up to $500 million each for the first two new nuclear reactors, and half of the overruns due to such delays (up to $250 million each) for the next four reactors.
 Delays in construction due to vastly increased regulation were a primary cause of the high cost of some earlier plants.

 Finally, "A production tax credit of 1.8 cents per kilowatt-hour for the first 6,000 megawatt-hours from new nuclear power plants for the first eight years of their operation, subject to a $125 million annual limit.
 The production tax credit places nuclear energy on an equal footing with other sources of emission-free power, including wind and closed-loop biomass."

 The Act also funds a Next Generation Nuclear Plant project at INEEL to produce both electricity and hydrogen.
 This plant will be a DOE project and does not fall under the 2010 Program.

 Recent developments

 Between 2007 and 2009, 13 companies applied to the Nuclear Regulatory Commission for construction and operating licenses to build 25 new nuclear power reactors in the United States.

-However, the case for widespread nuclear plant construction was eroded due to abundant natural gas supplies, slow electricity demand growth in a weak U.S. economy (Financial crisis of 2007–2008), lack of financing, and uncertainty following the Fukushima nuclear disaster 2011 in Japan after a tsunami.
+However, the case for widespread nuclear plant construction was eroded due to abundant natural gas supplies, slow electricity demand growth in a weak U.S. economy during the 2008 financial crisis, lack of financing, and uncertainty following the Fukushima nuclear disaster of 2011 in Japan after a tsunami.
 Many license applications for proposed new reactors were suspended or cancelled.

-Only a few new reactors will enter service by 2020.
+Only a few new reactors were due enter service by 2020.
 These will not be cheaper than coal or natural gas, but they are an attractive investment for utilities because the government mandated that taxpayers pay for construction in advance.
 In 2013, four aging reactors were permanently closed due to the stringent requirements of the NRC and actions by local politicians.